denvermullets/joberino-portal-api/README.md

 PG::ConnectionBad: could not connect to server: No such file or directory
 ```

-Try running `brew postgresql-upgrade-database' and that should fix the error.
+Try running `brew postgresql-upgrade-database` and that should fix the error.

 Create a `.env` file in the root directory and inside of it put your email and pw for LinkedIn.
 This is just stored locally.